BaizhenLiu/Embedded-System-Project-2025/README.md

-# 更新日志
----
+Update Log
-现在代码可以检测Dyskinesia和Tremor，Dyskinesia的判断频段范围 0.5 ~ 3 Hz，Tremor的的判断频段范围 2 ~ 10 Hz
+Now the code can detect Dyskinesia and Tremor.
+The frequency range for detecting Dyskinesia is 0.5 ~ 3 Hz, and the frequency range for detecting Tremor is 2 ~ 10 Hz.